qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   Using a UI-file allows a great deal of freedom in creating a dialog.
   For detailed information, see http://nathanw.net/2011/09/05/qgis-tips-custom-feature-forms-with-python-logic/.

-|qg| dialogs can have a Python function that is called when the dialog is opened.
+QGIS dialogs can have a Python function that is called when the dialog is opened.
 Use this function to add extra logic to your dialogs.
 The form code can be specified in three different ways:

 * load from the environment (for example in `startup.py` or from a plugin)
 * load from an external file, a file chooser will appear in that case to allow you to select a Python file from your filesystem